 Unlike Greece, Ireland -- with its open economy, export-led growth, low corporate tax regime and low investment in health, social care and community services --- may be categorized under the LME label (Wickham, 2012: 59–63).
 Its labour market arrangements are informed by the liberal model of high flexibility with a lack of ‘rigidities’.
 This is exemplified by flexible youth employment practices, including lower wages.
 However, some accounts (Dukelow and Considine, 2014; Teague and Donaghey, 2009) identify the 1987 launch of social partnership in Ireland as a shift towards a neo-corporatist model where liberalization trends in economic policy were counterbalanced by processes of social expansion and coordinated wage formation.
 As Daly and Yates (2003: 94) point out, the Irish welfare state followed an expansionary and inclusive trajectory under tripartite social dialogue in contrast to retrenchment in the UK.
 The importance of social partnership lies in the development of an arena where social issues were discussed and agreed upon with the active participation of trade unions.
 The objective of that model, labelled ‘supply-side corporatism’, was to supplement the Irish political system with a mechanism through which distributional conflicts in a neoliberal environment could be absorbed through mutually beneficial and constraining agreements.
 So, despite the existence of some assistance through means-tested support and activation programmes, Irish social protection deviates from solidaristic forms of welfare provision and indicates a market-minded and lean welfare state (Teague and Donaghey, 2009: 62).

 One may therefore expect that Greece and Ireland will respond differently to calls for flexicurity, as they exhibit different models of capitalism and welfare state and have different industrial relations systems.
-The Irish model can be considered more susceptible to such policies as high flexibility, some form of social protection for uninsured persons, highly centralized coordination between and high expenditure on active labour market policies (ALMPs) can mesh with the flexicurity paradigm articulated in the policy orientation of the EES.
+The Irish model can be considered more susceptible to such policies as high flexibility, some form of social protection for uninsured persons, highly centralized coordination between the social actors and high expenditure on active labour market policies (ALMPs) can mesh with the flexicurity paradigm articulated in the policy orientation of the EES.
 On the other hand, the Greek model with high employment protection, lack of social provision, traditionally low activation policies and problematic development of social coordination creates a more contested social context, as both flexibility and security need substantial improvement.
 Hence the institutional and political features of Greece and Ireland can be expected to mediate differently the austerity-driven reforms imposed by the Troika.

 Methods